 menu, click the Transfer and POP-IMAP

 tab.
-You will then be asked for the address you wish to make this transfer.
+You will then be asked for the address to which you wish to make this transfer.
 Once validated, you get an email in your destination address asking you to click on a link and then enter a confirmation code contained in the email in question.
-Now, automatically new messages received on your Gmail account will be transferred to your other address.
+Now, new messages received in your Gmail account will automatically be transferred to your other address.